gsimon75-cloud/gcd_lb_demo/README.md

 For the autoscaling feature the webservers must be fully cloneable, so they will be a Managed Instance Pool, and for that we need an Instance Template.

+That Instance Template requires a Disk Image, which we create by provisioning a temporary ('golden') instance, installing and configuring it as needed, and after creating the image and the template, we discard it automatically.

+Strictly speaking, the Instance Template isn't part of our environment to install, on the per-environment basis we'll only refer to it.

+### Per-environment resources

+An Instance Group Manager that (surprise...) manages a Managed Instance Group, whose members will be the webservers, all of them created from an Instance Template (like the one we created above).

+Additionally, there is one DB server, which is just a plain Instance we create right here (though we could've created an Instance Template for that as well).

+And finally, there the load balancing GCP resources: Backend Service, Target HTTP Proxy, URL Map, Forwarding Rule.

 ## Credentials